 Who/what is Garden State Tortoise?
 Garden State Tortoise is New Jersey's very own, private facility dedicated to the preservation and conservation of the world's turtles and tortoises.
 Owned and operated by the Leone family, GST is a 100% family-based entity with no ties to any major corporation or business.
 We serve as a breeding facility, rescue and sanctuary for these animals.
 We are also directly involved in conservation.

 Where exactly is Garden State Tortoise located?
 Garden State Tortoise is located along the southern coast of New Jersey (hence the name "Garden State..").
-We do not give out our exact, personal address in order to protect our privacy.

 Does Garden State Tortoise sell turtles and tortoises?
 Yes, we proudly do because we firmly believe that the preservation of this threatened and endangered group of vertebrates is one of the only legitimate ways they can be saved from eventual extinction.
 In present day, man has made his mark on probably every last wild space there is on planet Earth.
 Turtles, tortoises, and all other wildlife have little left to call a safe home.
 In combination with the conservation of both the animals and their wild habitats, it is through the act of responsible captive breeding that we can truly ensure they will be here to stay.
 Captive breeding can also lessen the pressure on wild populations of species by reducing the need or want to poach them.
 Building, encroachment, and habitat loss may never fully end but we can make an actual difference by understanding that it takes more than one side to truly save any animal species.
 Garden State Tortoise is not a pet store, animal hoarding house or inhumane situation for these creatures.
 Instead, it is a family run facility powered by a deep love and an undying passion for turtles, tortoises and wildlife.
 The sale of our animals helps to prolong both our conservation and preservation efforts while solidifying the existence of them as a whole.
 Anyone willing to provide for them, love them, teach others about them and never stop learning about them deserves a chance to work with them and be hands on in protecting their ultimate fate.
 It cannot just be done by picking up a candy wrapper, buying a piece of land or by stopping the use of plastic.
 It also cannot be done by just breeding them.
 It takes every piece of the puzzle.